-Alice has created a miniature header for her notes so that Bob does not lose them or mix them up.
+Alice has created a miniature header for her cards so that Bob does not lose them or mix them up.
 Similarly, all network packets include a header so that the device that receives them knows where the packets come from, what they are for, and how to process them.

 Packets consist of two portions: the header and the payload.
 The header contains information about the packet, such as its origin and destination IP addresses (an IP address is like a computer's mailing address).
 The payload is the actual data.
 Referring back to the photo example, the thousands of packets that make up the image each have a payload, and the payload carries a little piece of the image.

 Where do packet headers come from?